CehAbdUlRhman/CehAbdUlRhman/README.md

 **The best Country is <sup>Palestine</sup>** ~~and the lowest country is <sub>israeal</sub>~~

->**today we will learn how to Quote** this is not quote
+>**today we will learn how to Quote**
->this is a quote

 and this is how to do a quoting for a code like  `git status` is used to know what is in the local repo